Gixx/worstpractice.github.io/src/_posts/2022-11-11-refactoring-the-dependency-injection-container.md

 ##### Array to Object

-So a mixed array should be converted to object?
+So a mixed array should be converted to object.
 Can we do it in one step?
-If yes, please send me a good solution, what I tried were all wrong, or just simply didn't fit here.
+If yes, please send me a good solution, anything I tried were all wrong, or just simply didn't fit here.

 Then, can we do it in two steps?